intermine/im-docs/docs/embedding/apps-c/publication-search.md

 ### Results table component

-Now that we are searching for and updating \[pubs\]{.title-ref} with new data, we have to observe them in a [canComponent](http://canjs.com/docs/can.Component.html) and render them.
-In `/src/components/table.coffee`:
+Now that we are searching for and updating `pubs` with new data, we have to observe them in a [canComponent](http://canjs.com/docs/can.Component.html) and render them.
+It lives in `/src/components/table.coffee`:

 ```coffeescript
 pubs = require '../modules/pubs'